cfenollosa/feedtube/README.md

 Downloaded videos can be watched using any standard video player.

 I use [Miro](http://www.getmiro.com) to watch videos.
-I have set it up to "watch" the downloads folder for new videos, and lets me organize it by date, size, and others.
+I have set it up to monitor the downloads folder for new videos, and lets me organize it by date, size, and others.
 Furthermore, the video player keeps track of the time you stop watching and lets you resume, like Youtube.

 You can also simulate Youtube's sorting options using your OS file explorer: